 For what it’s worth, in the summer of 2019 nearly a year after Android 9 Pie came out, Motorola canceled the Moto Z2 Force update for AT&T, T-Mobile and Sprint models of the phone.
 The phone wasn’t even 2 years old, and they only pushed Pie out to the Verizon edition.
 So don’t expect updates to the Z2 at all, and we’re already worried about the Z3 getting Android 10.

-However, we don’t think most of the devices on our list above should see updates sometime within the first 2-4 months of 2020.
-The only exception is the Motorola One lineup, which are guaranteed Android 10, and will likely get it before the end of 2019.
+However, we think most of the devices on our list above should see updates sometime within the first 2-4 months of 2020.
+The only exception is the Motorola One lineup, which is guaranteed Android 10, and will likely get it before the end of 2019.
+The only betas we’ve seen so far are for Moto One devices, so stay tuned.

 Nokia Android 10 Updates